 Jane’s career took her first to Boston as acting director of American Sign Language Programs at Northeastern University and then to Washington, D.C., as chair of the Sign Communication Department at Gallaudet (Gal-luh-det) University.
 Moving to Hawaii, she became the founding coordinator of the University of Hawaii’s Sign Language/English Interpreter Training Program and later, director of the Hawaii Center for the Deaf and Blind.

 She returned to Gallaudet as vice president of the Laurent Clerc National Deaf Education Center in 1995 and served as provost of the university 2000-06.
 After her leadership roles at Gallaudet, she became a senior fellow at the Johnnetta B. Cole Global Diversity & Inclusion Institute at Bennett College in Greensboro, a post she held 2007-11.

 Jane’s husband, Jim, is an emeritus professor at Gallaudet.
-They have two children: Sean, a graduate of UNC Chapel Hill and now a law student at the University of Chicago, and Erin, a graduate of Smith College, who is now working at an internship and taking post-baccalaureate classes in German at Guilford College to prepare for graduate school in fall 2016.
+They have two children: Sean, a graduate of UNC Chapel Hill who recently earned a J.D. from the University of Chicago Law School and Erin, a graduate of Smith College, who will soon begin her master's degree in information sciences at UNC Chapel Hill.